Fueled/swift-style-guide/README.md

 ### File Code Organization

- The following section refers to marks, which are Swift's version of #pragma mark in Objective-C to separate code.
-There are 2 types of marks: section marks and sub-section marks.*
+ The following section refers to marks, which are Swift's version of `#pragma mark` in Objective-C to separate code.
+There are 2 types of marks:

- Section Marks:

-        // MARK: - Section Name
+ - Section Marks: `// MARK: - Section Name`

- Sub-section Marks:

-        // MARK: Sub-section Name
+ - Sub-section Marks:`// MARK: Sub-section Name`

-- Use marks to indicate new sections in code.
+ Use marks to indicate new sections in code.
 Separate the mark comment with a new line.

 ```swift
 class Stuff {